ga-wdi-lessons/rails-api/readme.md

 <details>
   <summary><strong>How can we go about accessing an API within our programs?</strong></summary>

-  > Using jQuery's AJAX method, Angular's ngResource or some other equivalent.
+  > Using jQuery's AJAX method, Angular's ngResource, or a library for requests & promises like axios, for example.

 </details>